59de44955ebd/WinSetupShell/README.md

 Additional compatible (64-bit, portable and WinAPI only) applications can be added to folder `programs` on the USB drive.
 Links to them can then be added to the start menu by adding them to JSON-like text file
 `shell_data\userprofile\AppData\start_menu.pson`
 using an arbitrary text editor.
 The format should be self-explanatory, here some hints:

 - Like in JSON (or JS or C...), backslashes in pathes have to be doubled.

 - It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\\...` or `%windir%\\...`, which will then be evaluated at runtime.

 - Menu separators are represented by a "-".

-- Instead of using an exe's default icon - or for commands based on CMD or PowerShell scripts, so without their own icon - you can append an system icon index to the menu item list, the icon will then be loaded from shell32.dll using the specified icon index.
+- Instead of using an exe's default icon - or for start menu commands based on CMD or PowerShell scripts, so without their own icon - you can either append a system icon index to the menu item's list, the icon will then be loaded from shell32.dll using the specified icon index.
+Or put your own .ico file into folder `shell_data\userprofile\AppData\custom_icons` and append its filename to the menu item's list.

 - If you want to pass parameters to an executable, separate the full command line from the executable by a single comma.

-  Here an example:
+Examples:

+ - Start menu item with parameters:
   `["CMD", "%windir%\\System32\\cmd.exe,/k dir"]`

-  And here the same as above, but this time using the globe icon from shell32.dll:
+- Same as above, but this time using the globe icon from shell32.dll:
   `["CMD", "%windir%\\System32\\cmd.exe,/k dir", 14]`

+- Same as above, but his time using a custom icon loaded from a .ico file in `custom_icons`:
+  `["CMD", "%windir%\\System32\\cmd.exe,/k dir", "my-fancy-icon.ico"]`

 To add or remove applications to/from the quick launch toolbar, edit file
 `shell_data\userprofile\AppData\quick_launch.pson`